-- 11.13 Research carried out by Carbon Descent on behalf of the Council indicated that, without positive intervention to reduce CO2 emissions, emissions in York will rise by around 31% by 2050 The report highlights the substantial role that energy efficiency measures, and renewable energy or low carbon energy generation will need to play in both residential and non-residential development if the city is to meet its own greenhouse gas emissions targets for 2020 and 2050, and the Climate Change Act's 2050 target. - 11.14 The Deregulation Act 2015, the ministerial statement following the Housing Standards Review, and the HM Treasury report Fixing the Foundations: Creating a More Prosperous Nation (2015) all directly affect Policy CC2 for housing.
+- 11.13 Research carried out by Carbon Descent on behalf of the Council indicated that, without positive intervention to reduce CO2 emissions, emissions in York will rise by around 31% by 20501 The report highlights the substantial role that energy efficiency measures, and renewable energy or low carbon energy generation will need to play in both residential and non-residential development if the city is to meet its own greenhouse gas emissions targets for 2020 and 2050, and the Climate Change Act's 2050 target. - 11.13a Latest Building Regulations (June, 2022) requires a 31% reduction in carbon emissions from residential buildings.
+There is flexibility on how the emissions reduction is achieved (whether through fabric improvements or renewables).
+To ensure that each individual dwelling meets a minimum performance threshold and follows the energy hierarchy, a minimum 19% emissions reduction through energy efficiency measures has been applied.

+- 11.13b Further changes to energy efficiency standards for new homes with a new 'Future Homes Standard' are expected to be introduced by 2024.
+These will ensure new homes built from 2025 will produce 75-80% lower carbon emissions than homes delivered under current regulations.
+Policy CC2 therefore requires developers to design homes to meet this level of efficiency in advance of anticipated legislative changes.
+The Future Homes Standard is also expected to put much greater emphasis on 'fabric first' improvements and the Council aligns the policy to this. - 11.13c Any proposed reduction of at least 28% in carbon emissions in non-residential buildings can be achieved through either enhanced energy efficiency measures, use of renewable and low carbon sources, or a mix of both where appropriate - 11.14 The Deregulation Act 2015, the ministerial statement following the Housing Standards Review, and the HM Treasury report Fixing the Foundations: Creating a More Prosperous Nation (2015) all directly affect Policy CC2 for housing.
 Currently, councils in England can no longer demand energy efficiency improvements beyond the requirements of Building Regulations, require new homes to achieve zero carbon standards, implement 'allowable solutions', or ask for new housing to meet any level of the Code for Sustainable Homes (CfSH).
 However, a 19% reduction in building emission rate versus target emission rate is currently permitted.